 Why get involved?

-Joining our team as a Peer Ambassador will allow students to:
+Joining our team as a Peer Educator will allow students to:

 - Gain leadership skills by leading and supporting student-led events and initiatives